JMcG952/Case-Study/ocean.md

 ### **2003 MySpace -**

 Launched by Tom Anderson and Chris DeWolfe, this was the most used social media platform at the time.
 The site allowed users to edit literally everything on their profile, talk with friends, and to meet and become friends with new people. *(Britannica,2022)* In 2005, the site was acquired by News Corporation for 58 million reaching a peak of over 100 million users *(Bbc.co.uk, 2025)*.
-In 2008, the site was facing a decline due to Facebook overtaking it and in 2011, Myspace shifted towards becoming a music focused platform as it was sold to Specific Media and Justin Timberlake for 35 million *(Britannica, 2022)*
+In 2008, the site was facing a decline due to Facebook overtaking it and in 2011, Myspace shifted towards becoming a music focused platform as it was sold to Specific Media for 35 million *(Britannica, 2022)*

 ### **2004 Facebook -**

+Founded by Mark Zuckerberg, Eduardo Saverin, Dustin Moskovitz, and Chris Hughes who were all students at Harvard.
+Initially limited to Harvard students, it expanded to other universities and eventually launched to the public in 2006.
+Facebook became the biggest social network in the world almost reaching 3 billion users by 2021 (Hall, 2024).

 ### **2006 Twitter -**